uselagoon/lagoon/docs/contributing-to-lagoon/developing-lagoon.md

 ```bash
 make kind/dev
 ```
-will re-push the images listed in $KIND_SERVICES with the correct tag and redeploy the lagoon-core chart.
+will re-push the images listed in `KIND_SERVICES` with the correct tag and redeploy the lagoon-core chart.
 This is useful for testing small changes to Lagoon services, but does not support "live" development.
 You will need to rebuild these images locally first, e.g `rm build/api && make build/api`

 ```bash
 make kind/local-dev-patch